polly1110/Fake-Job-Detection/README.md

 The folders in this file are required:

-1. ‘data’ - this contains all .pkl files that are necessary to run the notebooks
+1. ‘data_folder’ - this contains all .pkl files that are necessary to run the notebooks, you can download from this link https://drive.google.com/drive/u/3/folders/1SNnWQBiwpCJjDusVaTR4hZ4_MeVp2sca

+   down load, unzip and put all 3 child folders in the root directory.

 2. requirement.txt

 3. .ipynb files

+4. You also need 'lexvec-wikipedia-word-vectors' to run the notebook 5, you can download from this link.https://drive.google.com/file/d/1NtOjkNtbevgg5xWkcop62NYY332tmiJh/view

+   put the downloaded file in folder word_vectors.